DillonO1999/simple_ekf/ReadMe.md

 #### For plotting

-You will need python and the folling packages:
+You will need python and the following packages:

 - numpy
 - matplotlib